 Certain customers will require more information when committing to an online purchase.
 For instance, B2B buyers will need to stick to a strict budget.
 Therefore, they’ll likely be carrying out in-depth research to create a business case for the purchase to be signed off.
 The beauty of product sheets is that they can be downloaded and shared amongst teams, smoothing out this entire process.

 4. Provide consistent information

-Details such as product specifications or design features are clearly displayed, ensuring customers have more context around the product.
+Product Data Sheets help your remain consistent with how you convey potentially complex technical data.
+Product specifications or design features are clearly displayed, giving customers more context around the product.
 This makes it much easier for customers to visualize an item in an online environment.